arbor-sim/arbor/doc/cable_cell.rst

 Mechanisms have two types of parameters that can be set by users

-* *Global* parameters that are a single scalar value that is the same everywhere a mechanism is defined.
+* *Global* parameters are a single scalar value that is the same everywhere a mechanism is defined.
 * *Range* parameters can vary spatially.